jkeohan/rctr-2-14-22/w04d07/intro-to-the-component.lfiecycle.md

 #### ComponentWillUnmount

-One thing that hasn't been mentioned yet is that every time a re-render happens, we create a new effect replacing the previous one.
+One thing that hasn't been mentioned yet is that every time a re-render happens, we create a new **useEffect** replacing the previous one.
 Although in our use case **useEffect** isn't being called there is still a need to clear the interval just before the re-render.
 This falls ito the category of **ComponetWillUnmount**

 React must clean up the previous effect before applying the next effect.
 In our case we need to remove the previous instance of the **setTimer** and create a new instance.